skalenetwork/documentation/developers/troubleshooting.md

 ### Troubleshooting

 Need help solving an issue?
 Check to see if this has already been answered below.
-If you can't find an answer to your issue, reach out to us on discord.
+If you can't find an answer to your issue, reach out to the SKALE developer community on discord.

 <button>[Ask a question](http://skale.chat/)</button>